jenkinsci/ghprb-plugin/README.md

   * Add admins for this specific job.
   * Set the crontab line for this specific job
   * Set the whitelisted users for this specific job.
+  * Set the organisations whose members are considered whitelisted for this specific job.
 * Save to preserve your changes.

 Make sure you **DON'T** have ``Prune remote branches before build`` advanced option